KaptainKris92/AutoTraderScraper/README.md

 - TOKEN_URL = "`Token URL`"

 ## License
-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-You may use, modify, and share this code for non-commercial purposes only, with proper attribution.
+You may use, modify, and share this code for **non-commercial purposes only**, with proper attribution.
+**Commercial use is strictly prohibited without explicit permission.**